Eligibility, Requirements, and Application

 - ESE 301 or STAT 430 fulfill this requirement (SEAS students cannot take STAT 101).

-- Students who have received AP Statistics credit from the Statistics Department fulfill the STAT 101 requirement even though it appears on their transcript under “Penn Equivalent Credit” as “STAT 111.”
+- Students who have received an AP Statistics waiver from the Statistics Department fulfill the STAT 101 requirement even if it appears on their transcript under “Penn Equivalent Credit” as “STAT 111.”

 - Students who have taken STAT 111 fulfill the STAT 101 requirement for admission, but they must take STAT 102 and one additional upper-level statistics course of their choosing to fulfill the Business Fundamentals requirement for statistics.